pytorch/ao/torchao/prototype/quantized_training/README.md

   - `grad_input = grad_output @ weight`
   - `grad_weight = grad_output.T @ input`

-You can configure which matmul to be applied with INT8 mixed-precision using `Int8MixedPrecisionConfig` shown above.
+You can configure which matmul to be applied with INT8 mixed-precision (shown above).
 If convergence is an issue, we recommend leaving `grad_weight` in original matmul precision, and also `grad_input` if the issue still persists.

 Note:
-- When we only apply INT8 mixed-precision in the forward pass, this can be considered QAT.
+- When we only apply INT8 mixed-precision in the forward pass, this can be considered QAT for INT8 dynamic activations + INT8 weight quantization (A8W8).
 - When we only apply INT8 mixed-precision to `output` and `grad_input`, this is similar to SwitchBack.
 However, SwitchBack uses tensor-wise scaling for weight.
 For simplicity, we only support row-wise scaling.

 Pre-train Llama2-1B on C4 realnewslike subset. bs=32, seq_len=2048 -> 65k tok/batch.
 Train for 20k steps (1.3B tokens).
 Using 4090.
 INT8 mixed precision is not applied to LM head.